Joey Cora: Broadcasting career

 Cora served as a guest analyst on MLB Network's 2013 World Baseball Classic coverage and subsequently joined the network as an analyst.
 He debuted on MLB Tonight on May 6, 2013.

 Personal life

-Cora is the elder brother of former MLB player and current Boston Red Sox manager Alex Cora.
+Cora is the elder brother of former MLB player and former Boston Red Sox manager Alex Cora.
 Both brothers have been part of at least one World Series-winning team.
 Joey was a third base coach for the 2005 World Champion Chicago White Sox.
 Alex was a shortstop and second baseman for the 2007 World Champion Boston Red Sox, a coach for the 2017 World Champion Houston Astros, and the manager of the 2018 World Champion Boston Red Sox.

 Cora is a 2023 inductee of the Vanderbilt University Sports Hall of Fame.